 The condo sold for the anticipated price and the transaction went smoothly.
-Brian then had 45 days in his identification period to identify three potential replacement properties.
+Marcus then had 45 days in his identification period to identify three potential replacement properties.
 He found two fourplexes and a triplex that he believed offered him the investment opportunity he desired.
 Before the 45-day deadline, he notified his QI of his intentions and began the process of acquiring the first property.

 Delaware Statutory Trusts (“DSTs”) offer 1031 exchange investors a potential backup plan; a way to ensure (as long as the DST is open) 100% of their exchange funds are invested in a replacement property rather than taxed for capital gains.